www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

         * [ ] `deploy.build.at`
         * [ ] `deploy.test.extensively.at`
     * [ ] Build everything via `mvn clean install` at `net.splitcells.network.hub`.
+* [ ] Execute runtime profiling for long-running instances and store these, in order to improve day to day performance via [Grafana and Pyroscope](https://grafana.com/docs/pyroscope/latest/get-started/).
 * [ ] Automatically and continuously check, if the SSL certificate for HTTPS is still valid and replace it automatically.
 * [ ] Execute the complete test suite on live server periodically and commit result data to network log.